-Select a site from the list below to find out more on the water quality, what facilities are available, and other helpful information.
+Select a site from the list below to find the water quality history, what facilities are available, and helpful information on recreational monitoring in New Zealand.

-Check this factsheet for information on what the LAWA swim icons mean.
+Our factsheet has detailed information on what the LAWA swim icons mean.

 LAWA is the most comprehensive and up-to-date source of recreational water quality information for New Zealand.